DeJayDev/speedboat/README.md

 # Speedboat

-Speedboat is a fork of Rowboat: A Discord bot focused on being a highly powerful and configurable moderation and utilitarian bot for Discord.
-Rowboat is built to feel and behave similarly to [AutoModerator](https://github.com/Deimos/AutoModerator) for reddit.
+Speedboat is a fork of rowboat: A Discord bot focused on being a highly powerful and configurable moderation and utilitarian bot for Discord.
+Speedboat is complete with user infractions, filtering, a web panel with advanced access and the ability to request custom analytics for your servers.
+Speedboat aims to eventually become a plug and play replacement for public moderation bots with a load that sacrifies speed and efficiency.
+Speedboat's configuration is built to feel and behave similarly to [AutoModerator](https://github.com/Deimos/AutoModerator) for reddit.

-##### Main Discord
+###### Main Discord

 [![widget](https://inv.wtf/widget/dejay)](https://discord.gg/am6SYkm)

 ## Should I Run Speedboat Locally?

 I mean, if you want to.
-The rowboat (and by extension Speedboat) has a lot of random moving pieces making spinning it up a bit more complicated.
+Speedboat has a lot of random moving pieces making spinning it up a bit more complicated.

 However, if you manage to pull it off, we have a place for people like you.

 DM me on Discord: DeJay#1337

-## Development
+### Development

 Speedboat development is focused on the requirements of the servers seeking Speedboat for core moderation.
 Generally a good overview of general planned or in-development tasks is the [Trello Board](https://trello.com/b/FRCXmXKg), although its by no means a purely-true source.